Go to main content

 UAB

-This course takes place in three scenarios: in the field, in the laboratory and in in the classroom.
+This course take place in three scenarios: in the field, in the laboratory and in in the classroom.
 In the classroom, theoretical knowledge of terrestrial sampling and marine sampling associated to different organisms and habitats will be exposed, and the factors that regulate them will be introduced.
 In the field (both in marine and terrestrial ecosystems), the student will practice some sampling techniques to know different groups of organisms or habitats.
-A special emphasis will be placed on analyzing the sampling process, logistics and the potential results, to design the project.
-In the laboratory, the samples obtained in the field will be analyzed, and again, the student will explore deeply the process, the logistics and the analysis of potential results.
+A special emphasis will be placed on analysing the sampling process, logistics and the potential results, to design the project.
+In the laboratory, the samples obtained in the field will be analysed, and again, student will deepen in the process, the logistics and the analysis of potential results.
 Finally, we return to the classroom where, based on the theoretical concepts and on the practical work (field and laboratory), students can search for information to design and draft their project proposal.
-Thus, the student is required to bring the laptop to the classroom lessons.
+Thus, student is required to bring the laptop to the classroom lessons.
 The project proposed by the student will be a free theme to stimulate creativity, but it must satisfy the basis of the project call.

 Courses generally have little or no prerequisite knowledge required for a given topic, however if students face any doubts, we recommend they contact course professors to clarify.